amoghghadge/Chatbots/README.md

     questions and answers that the chatbot uses.

-    The personal chatbot is available at amoghghadge.com The doctor chatbot is available at [to be made]
+    The personal chatbot is available at amoghghadge.com The doctor chatbot is available at drmadhubhatia.com
 ___________________________________________________________________________________________________

 ### Hosting